IIBenII/backstage-plugin-dbt/README.md

 **Following path must be respect regardless your bucket setup (single or multi).**

+If using the multi setup, you can override the `{kind}/{name}` portion of the path using the `dbtdoc-path` annotation.

 You can upload your `manifest.json` and `catalog.json` to a GCS Bucket as follow:

 - `{dbtdoc-bucket}/{kind}/{name}/manifest.json`
 - `{dbtdoc-bucket}/{kind}/{name}/catalog.json`

+### Authentication

-For authentication to GCS Bucket, the plugin use ADC credentials [https://cloud.google.com/docs/authentication/provide-credentials-adc](https://cloud.google.com/docs/authentication/provide-credentials-adc).
+For authentification to GCS Bucket, the plugin use ADC credentials [https://cloud.google.com/docs/authentication/provide-credentials-adc](https://cloud.google.com/docs/authentication/provide-credentials-adc).

 ## Update from v1 to v2